openiddict/openiddict-core/samples/ROPC.Server/README.md

 # Usuage

 Run `dotnet watch` in the `ROPC.Server` directory.
-Then run the following POST in Fiddler or your favorite web debugging proxy.
+Then make the following request your favorite web debugging proxy (e.g. Fiddler / Postman.)

 ## Request